jasmyhigh/penumbra/docs/protocol/src/addresses_keys/spend_key.md

 The default wallet ID is set to 0.
-A typical use case for Penumbra will involve generating the single default wallet, and then using multiple Penumbra accounts within that wallet which share a single viewing key.
+A typical use case for Penumbra will involve generating the single default wallet, and then using multiple Penumbra accounts within that wallet which shares a single viewing key.

 The BIP44 path is used with the seed phrase to derive the spend `seed` for use in Penumbra following the child key derivation specified in [BIP32].